Søstrene Grene: Stores

-UK
+United Kingdom

-Søstrene Grene entered the UK in 2016 with a store in Nottingham and over the years expanded across the north of England and Northern Ireland.
-Since 2023, they have been undergoing a rapid expansion in the UK, opening their first Scotland store in Glasgow and their first London store in Southside Wandsworth shopping centre.
-That same year, they opened a flagship storeone of the biggest outside Denmarkon Tottenham Court Road.
+Søstrene Grene entered the United Kingdom in 2016 with a store in Nottingham and over the years expanded across the north of England and Northern Ireland.
+Since 2023, it has been undergoing a rapid expansion in the UK, opening its first Scotland store in Glasgow and its first London store in Southside Wandsworth shopping centre.
+That same year, it opened a flagship storeone of the biggest outside Denmarkon Tottenham Court Road.

 In March 2025, Søstrene Grene opened its "global flagship" store in Argyll Street, just off of Oxford Street.

-In the UK, Søstrene Grene operate legally under 'SG Northern England Ltd.' but the company is still referred to as Søstrene Grene.
+In the UK, Søstrene Grene operates legally as 'SG Northern England Ltd' but the company is still referred to as Søstrene Grene.

 Online store

-Their online store has regional versions for each country where they are present in except the Faroe Islands.
+The company's online store has regional versions for each country where it is present, except the Faroe Islands.